jakubWojnowski/ProfesiNet/README.md

 1. Clone the repository: Master
 2. Install the required dependencies: `npm install` For the Front end
 3. docker-compose up for a database Image
-4. Configure the application settings.
+4. Run BackEnd app
-5. Run the application: `npm start`
+6. Run the Front End application: `Vite`

 ## Contributing

-Contributions are welcome!
-Please refer to the [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License